vserova/book/pages/ch_cgi.md

 By default, the ***CCgiApplication*** framework will issue a status line with an appropriate status code (e.g. 200 for success; 400 for a malformed HTTP request, etc.).
 To set a non-default status code use ***CCgiResponse::SetStatus()*** or ***CCgiApplication::SetHTTPStatus()***.
 You can also override ***CCgiApplication::OnException()*** for custom handling of exceptions.

-The official list of HTTP status codes along with hyperlinks to their definitive meanings can be found at: <http://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml> However, status codes issued by NCBI CGI applications should be selected from [Table 7](#table-7), which is a subset of the official list plus two special non-standard additions (299 and 499).
+The official list of HTTP status codes along with hyperlinks to their definitive meanings can be found at: <http://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml> However, status codes issued by NCBI CGI applications should be selected from [Table 7](#ch-cgi.T7), which is a subset of the official list plus two special non-standard additions (299 and 499).
 There is also a class, [CRequestStatus](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRequestStatus.html), that holds an enumeration of the valid NCBI C++ Toolkit status codes.
 (Although the class is named ***CRequestStatus***, it relates to HTTP response status codes.)

+<a name="ch-cgi.T7"></a>

 Table 7.
 HTTP Status Codes